Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 The fundamental control mechanism for the CVM is via Accounts.

-* **User Accounts**: Accounts that are controlled by external users, where access is controlled by digital signatures on transactions.
+* **User Accounts**: Accounts that are controlled by external users, where access is controlled by Ed25519 digital signatures on transactions.
 * **Actor Accounts**: Accounts that are managed by an autonomous Actor, where behaviour is 100% deterministic according the the associated CVM code.
-Actor functionality may be invoked in a transaction, but only if this is initiated and validated via a User Account.
+Actor functionality may be invoked within a externally submitted transaction, but only if this is initiated and validated via a User Account.

-The Account model is conceptually similar to Ethereum: in particular the two types of Account share a common abstraction.
+It is important to note particular the two types of Account share a common abstraction.
 Both User Accounts and Actor Accounts may hold exclusive control over assets, allowing for decentralised value exchange mediated by smart contracts.
+This common abstraction is useful, because it makes it simple to write code that does not need to distiguish between assets controlled directly by a user and assets managed by a Smart Contract.

-#### Data Model
+#### Information Model

+Convex requires a standard data model because in order for consensus to be useful, it must be agreed precisely what the information in consensus represents

+Design decisions regarding the information model have been driven by a number of theoretical and pragmatic considerations

+- Representing types that are theoretically sound fundamental to computing such as vectors, maps and lambda functions
+- Providing types that are generally likely to be useful for developers of decentralised asset systems
+- Using types that are conveniently represented in modern computing platforms (e.g. the use of 64-bit Long integers and IEEE 754 double precision floating point values)
+- Ensuring that information can be efficiently encoded to minimise storage and bandwidth requirements

-Convex implements a comprehensive set of data types, which are utilised both within the CVM and in the broader implementation of a Convex Peer (including the consensus algorithm and communication protocols).
+Convex therefore implements a comprehensive set of data types, which are utilised both within the CVM and in the broader implementation of a Convex Peer (including the consensus algorithm and communication protocols).

 All data types available in the CVM are considered as Decentralised Data Objects (DOs).